 Barbecues have long been a part of the American tradition.
 More and more families are investing in a grill to take their hunting trips and football games up a notch.
 All you need is charcoal and lighting fluid.

-1. Weber Original Kettle Premium – Best Overall
+1. Best Under 200 – Weber Original Kettle Premium

 Our number 1 pick for 2019 is the Weber Original Kettle Premium Grill.
 Weber has a large variety of grills and BBQ tools to choose from but this one remains an all-time favorite.
-It is also considered as the best charcoal grill brand.
+It is also considered as the best charcoal grill brand available under $200.

-In less than $200, this grill packs in the best features from every design and type of grill out there into one solid item that is a great investment.
+In less than 200 USD, this grill packs in the best features from every design and type of grill out there into one solid item that is a great investment.

 From heat shields, easy cleaning, temperature control, design for easy addition of charcoal and angled lid hook for convenient placement to durable wheels and even cooking this grill has it all.